alsco1234/Restormer_4_Medical/README.md

 It prints psnr and ssim between origin and noisy image, both before and after.
 And also save denoised image.

 ## Training
-To Training no pretraiend weight
+To Training no pretraiend weight.
+It have train data. all noise is gaussian (sigma, mean) = (50,0)
 ```
 python train.py
 ```